 These new arrangements do not prevent you making an appointment or seeing any doctor, of your choosing within the surgery, as you would normally do.

 Snow & Ice on Paths and Public Spaces

-A number of patients have drawn to our attention the ice and snow in the carpark.
+During Winter periods, it's often drawn to our attention that there is ice and snow in the carpark.
 Please note the carpark and the pathways within it are leased by Charnwood Borough Council and not the responsibility of the surgery.
 If you would like Charnwood Borough Council to grit these areas, please contact them via the following telephone numbers: -

 Main Council Switchboard